digital-land/technical-documentation/docs/architecture-and-infrastructure/index.md

 # Architecture & Infrastructure

-In order to run the service we have to have resource for data processing and supporting our applications/apis.
-This section focusses on laying out the architecture behind the infrastructure and what infrastructure is deployed.
+In order to run the service we have to have compute resource for data processing and applications/APIs.
+This section focuses on describing the architecture behind the infrastructure and what infrastructure is deployed.

 * [Solution design](/architecture-and-infrastructure/solution-design/) - uses C4 diagrams to lay out the architecture for our system and it's components
 * [Infrastructure](/architecture-and-infrastructure/infrastructure/) - details about how our infrastructure is provisioned including AWS deployment diagrams.